airbytehq/airbyte/octavia-cli/README.md

 The telemetry sends data about:
 * Which command was run (not the arguments or options used).
 * Success or failure of the command run and the error type.
 * The workspace id.
-It is unique to each Airbyte instance, but we can't match it to a username or email address.
+It is unique to each Airbyte instance.

 You can disable telemetry by setting the `OCTAVIA_ENABLE_TELEMETRY` environment to `false` or using the `--disable-telemetry` flag.